Purchases through our links may earn us a commission.

 Regular, run-of-the-mill PC cases can have great airflow and thermal performance, support for custom loops, humongous GPUs, great RGB light show, and lots of extra features.
 However, at the end of the day, they’re regular-looking and not really interesting.
 They just stand on or under your table, maybe putta flashy light show, but that’s pretty much it.
 If that’s not interesting to you and if you want to get not a PC case but a conversation starter, read on.

-Today, we’re covering the best unique PC cases you can buy right now.
+Today, we’re covering the most unique PC cases you can buy right now.
 These aren’t just distinctive in visual design; we’ve also included several cases that come with special features, such as the ability to put a humongous 360mm radiator inside an ITX case.
-We don’t have many budget cases, but if you’re looking for a unique design or specific set of features, you probably know that exclusive looks and features usually come with a price premium.

 Now, getting a unique-looking PC case is nothing without a massive light show that lets everyone know you have a cool case.
 We recommend reading our list of the best RGB case fans first.
 Then, you could visit our guide for the best RGB motherboards.
 Finally, finish the setup by picking one (or more) of the best Nanoleaf alternatives you can get right now.

-1. Thermaltake Core P90: Best unique case for showing off your build
+Thermaltake Core P90: Most unique case for showing off your build

-3. XTIA Xproto: Best unique ITX case with AIO support
+XTIA Xproto: Most unique ITX case with AIO support

 This is a unique work of art, a minimalist open case made for admiring your PC building prowess.
 It can house dual-slot GPUs up to 330mm in length along with up to a 240mm AIO (AIO Bracket needed), which can look awesome when combined with an RGB-heavy AIO.